teunisvdh/TeamThomasDeTrein/README.md

 **Case:** [RailNL](http://heuristieken.nl/wiki/index.php?title=RailNL)

+## Summary

 This project is made for determining what (existing) rails can best be used for connecting train stations in a certain area.
 A distinction can be made between ordinary railways and critical railways, that are logistically most important.

+The project is focused on determining the best line for trains in The Netherlands or the provinces Noord- and Zuid-Holland.

 Determining what trajectories can best be made is done by maximizing the following **formula:**

 	S = p*10.000 - (t*20 + min/10).

 	S is the score, p is the fraction of critical railways used, t is the number of trajectories used and min is the total amount of time (in minutes) of all the trajectories combined.

+## Files

 The repository contains several **files:**